 An irresistible character is born in The Goat Woman of Largo Bay and Royes wonderfully blends suspense and the soul of the islands in this smart debut.

 Gillian Royes is the creator of the Shad series, detective novels that take place on the North Coast of Jamaica.
-The first in the series, The Goat Woman of Largo Bay, appeared in 2011; the second, The Man Who Turned Both Cheeks, in 2012; and most recently, The Sea Grape Tree,in 2014.
-Prior to that she authored two nonfiction works entitled Business Is Good (1997) and Sexcess: The New Gender Rules at Work (2003).
-A native of Jamaica, Gillian pursued her higher education in the United States, obtaining a doctorate from Emory University in 1979.
+The first in the series is The Goat Woman of Largo Bay, followed by The Man Who Turned Both Cheeks, The Sea Grape Tree, and The Rhythm of the August Rain.
+Prior to that she authored two nonfiction works entitled Business Is Good and Sexcess: The New Gender Rules at Work.
+She has also ventured into scriptwriting with Preciosa, a film directed by Peter Sagnia, as well as a play called How to Be an Immigrant.
+A native of Jamaica, Gillian pursued her higher education in the United States, obtaining a doctorate from Emory University.
 She currently lives in Atlanta and on the island of St. Croix, where she lectures at the University of the Virgin Islands.
 Find out more at GillianRoyes.com.

 "Strong characters and vivid descriptive passages." —Kirkus Reviews